Influenza and COVID-19

 - Wu X, Cai Y, Huang X, et al. Co-infection with SARS-CoV-2 and influenza A virus in patient with pneumonia, China.
 Emerg Infect Dis.
 2020;26(6):1324-1326.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32160148.

 - Food and Drug Administration.
-Coronavirus disease 2019 (COVID-19) emergency use authorizations for medical devices.
-Individual EUAs for molecular diagnostic tests for SARS-CoV-2.
-2020.
-Available at: https://www.fda.gov/medical-devices/coronavirus-disease-2019-covid-19-emergency-use-authorizations-medical-devices/vitro-diagnostics-euas#individual-molecular.
-Accessed October 16, 2020.
+In vitro diagnostic EUAs—molecular diagnostic tests for SARS-CoV-2.
+2021.
+Available at: https://www.fda.gov/medical-devices/coronavirus-disease-2019-covid-19-emergency-use-authorizations-medical-devices/in-vitro-diagnostics-euas-molecular-diagnostic-tests-sars-cov-2.
+Accessed October 21, 2021.

 - Uyeki TM, Bernstein HH, Bradley JS, et al. Clinical practice guidelines by the Infectious Diseases Society of America: 2018 update on diagnosis, treatment, chemoprophylaxis, and institutional outbreak management of seasonal influenza.
 Clin Infect Dis.
 2019;68(6):e1-e47.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/30566567.

 - Choy KT, Wong AY, Kaewpreedee P, et al. Remdesivir, lopinavir, emetine, and homoharringtonine inhibit SARS-CoV-2 replication in vitro.
 Antiviral Res.
 2020;178:104786.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32251767.